 The sound is transferred by a stylus into the soft wax.
 The scratchy, “dusty” sounds we hear in old recordings, are said to be in part some of the wax filings that collect in the cylinder.
 Ideally, while the music is being performed and inscribed in the cylinder, an assistant blows the shavings away to eliminate the background noise.

 And, luckily for Musselman the Edison National Historic Site has promised to take the wax recording of his music, and give him back a digitized version.
-Grandpa Musselman and His Syncopators frequently perform in New York and this year have included tours to Dubai, Scandinavia—and the Thomas Edison National Historic Park—in their schedule.
+Grandpa Musselman and His Syncopators frequently performed in New York and have included tours to Dubai, Scandinavia—and the Thomas Edison National Historic Park—in their schedule.

 Where would we be without the musicians and composers AND the scientists and inventors like Edison who found ways to preserve the music!
 (See also Wikipedia for info on wax cylinders.)